 What are the good things about driving an electric truck?

 - It’s quiet.
-You hear some electric motor noise, but it’s eerily silent at times.
+You hear some electric motor noise, but it’s eerily silent at times, which means you can hear what’s going on around your truck while you’re driving.
 It means you can do delivery runs much earlier in the morning without disturbing residents.

-- It’s also smooth – there’s no vibration from the engine, and the acceleration is seamless.
+- It’s smooth – there’s no vibration from the engine, and the acceleration is seamless.

 - When loading or unloading, there are no fumes.